 c.
 Bays 1, 22 MAY require special open/close sequence (pending field test verification).
 Open Bays 2–21 for ≥10 minutes, then open Bays 1, 22.
 Close Bays 1, 22 first.

-d.
-Maximum spill with TSWs installed is approximately 259 kcfs (assuming all turbine units and spillbays are in service).
-For higher spill volumes, close both TSWs and refer to Table MCN-9 for spill patterns with no TSWs.

 Comments: (listed oldest to newest)

 4/13/2017 FPOM Meeting: Table MCN-7 footnote “d” was added to the FPP in 2015 via a change form from Greg Moody but FPOM members are not sure why.
 The project does not want to be turning the TSWs off and on and would prefer to leave the TSWs open this year, then discuss further during modeling for gas cap spill patterns.
 FPOM agrees and recommends removing footnote “d” and adding patterns for higher spill.
 After the meeting, the group watched the tailrace as the TSWs were closed, then opened, during spill of ~ 258 kcfs (see emails below).